itpplasma/f90wrap/README.md

                             Maximum length of lines in fortan files written.
                             Default: 120
-      --type-check          Check for type/shape matching of Python argument with the wrapped Fortran subroutine
+      --type-check          Check for type/shape matching of Python argument with the wrapped Fortran subroutine --direct-c            Generate direct-C extension instead of relying on f2py

 Author